CLOSED FOR RENOVATIONS

 Begin your journey with us

-The Chesapeake Heritage & Visitor Center (CHVC) provides visitors information needed to discover all that Queen Anne’s County has to offer!
+The Chesapeake Heritage & Visitor Center provides visitors information needed to discover all that Queen Anne’s County has to offer!
 Visitor Center staff are available to assist with directions, information and local destination points of interest.

 While at the Chesapeake Heritage & Visitors Center be sure to check out the Chesapeake Legacy Museum.
 Here you’ll find interactive informational displays dedicated to the history, heritage, and culture of Queen Anne’s County.
 The museum also features a rotating artists series, displaying artwork with an emphasis on the Eastern Shore.